Skip to main content

 What Is Debt Consolidation?

-• Balance transfer credit cards with a 0% promotional rate
+• Balance transfer — moving credit card balances to a single card with a low promotional rate

 What Are the Goals of Debt Consolidation?